doximanman/assignment2/README.md

 ```
 ./a.out inputFiles/Unclassified.csv outputFiles/classified.csv
 ```
-If you want to use different paths for the input (unclassified, first argument) and the output (classified, second argument), use the command:
+But if you want to use different paths for the input (unclassified, first argument) and the output (classified, second argument), use this command instead:

 ```
 ./a.out X Y